mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-1-2-evaluation-of-contributions-received-in-the-form-of-services.md

 ---
 ## Office or management work performed free of charge by a professional:

 Ask the donor for a document indicating the market value of the services provided free of charge (i.e., the price they would usually charge for these goods or services).
+A donation of services is not eligible for a charitable tax receipt (ref. section 5.5, and DIAGRAM 3 - procedure for issuing receipts for service donations.)

 [See Tab _Templates_: Agreement Contribution]({{ site.baseurl }}/en/toolkit/templates/){: .toolkit}